 The journey is a pleasant 3-hour drive through the Rift Valley.

 The regular matatus cost 350KES (3.50USD) and it is written in the van.
 You can also get a more comfortable if you pay a 20% more.

 Where is the bus station?

 It’s located in the CBD area.
 I recommend going there as early as possible; the sooner you leave, the sooner you’ll reach the camp.
-The are the coordinates and location: -1.283412, 36.830169
+The first one laves at around 7-8am.
+These are the coordinates and location: -1.283412, 36.830169

-Step 3: Look for the bus station and book a shared taxi to Sekenani
+Step 4: In Narok, look for the bus station and book a shared taxi to your campsite

 In Narok, the matatu will drop you at a gas station.
 Ask the locals where the bus station is.
 They will offer to take you by taxi, but just ignore them, as the station is less than 500 meters away.